 Sand available at four locations in preparation for

-In anticipation of the potential for heavy rains, the county's public works department has sand available on a first-come, first-serve basis at the following locations:
+In anticipation of heavy rain, the county's public works department has sand available on a first-come, first-serve basis at the following locations:

 Residents must provide their own sandbags and shovel.
 Bags can be purchased at many local hardware stores.
 For information on how to make and use sandbags, visit the Federal Alliance for Safe Homes.
 While sandbags can help mitigate to an extent, buying flood insurance is the best protection against flood loss.
 Floods are the nation's most common and costly natural disaster and cause millions of dollars in damage every year.
 And get it sooner rather than later - flood insurance requires a 30-day waiting period.

 - The corner of Leisure St. and Citrus Dr. in Navarre

 - Tiger Point Park in Gulf Breeze

 - Pace Fire-Rescue in Pace

 - The corner of Pine Forest Rd. and Carroll Rd. in Milton